-Based on the findings reported in our market study, it is our opinion that a market will continue to exist for the 18-unit Pigeon Bluff Apartments, assuming it is renovated as detailed in this report.
+Based on the findings reported in our market study, it is our opinion that a market will continue to exist for the 22-unit Warm Springs Apartments, assuming it is renovated as detailed in this report.
 Changes in the project's scope of renovations or renovation completion date may alter these findings.

-The subject project is currently 100.0% occupied with a collective wait list of up to two households.
-As 14 of the 18 total units are anticipated to retain Rental Assistance, we expect most tenants will remain at the subject project following Tax Credit renovations.
-As such, the "effective" capture rate for the subject development is 1.0%.
+The subject project is currently 95.5% occupied with a three-household wait list for the next available two-bedroom unit.
+As 10 of the 22 total units are anticipated to retain RA, we expect that the current tenants residing in the units with RA will remain at the subject project following Tax Credit renovations.
+As such, the "effective" capture rate for the subject development is 2.9%.
 With the preservation of Rental Assistance, the project will remain a substantial value within the market.

-Given that nearly all rental communities identified and surveyed within the market (including the subject site) are 100.0% occupied, illustrates that the subject project will continue to offer an affordable housing alternative to low-income households that is in high demand within the Manchester Site PMA.
+Given that nearly all rental communities identified and surveyed within the market are 100.0% occupied, illustrates that the subject project will continue to offer an affordable housing alternative to low-income households that is in high demand within the Warm Springs Site PMA.

-In the unlikely event Rental Assistance is lost and the subject project had to operate exclusively under the LIHTC program, the subject project would likely experience a slightly extended absorption period of six months.
-This is based on the fact that the subject's capture rate will be 15.1% in this unlikely scenario, which is considered low and achievable, indicating that a sufficient amount of support exists for the subject project to operate exclusively under LIHTC program guidelines.
+In the unlikely event Rental Assistance is lost and the subject project had to operate exclusively under the LIHTC program, the subject project would likely experience a slightly extended absorption period of seven to eight months.
+This is based on the fact that the subject's capture rate will increase to 18.5% in this unlikely scenario.
+Although the subject will experience a prolonged absorption period if it lost RA on 10 of its units, there will still be a sufficient amount of support that will exist for the subject project to operate exclusively under LIHTC program guidelines.

-Regardless, the subject project is anticipated to retain RA on 14 of the 18 total units which will continue to require most tenants to pay up to 30% of their adjusted gross income towards housing costs.
+Regardless, the subject project is anticipated to retain RA on 10 of the 22 total units which will continue to require most tenants to pay up to 30% of their adjusted gross income towards housing costs.
+In addition, a PRA subsidy will be available to the current unassisted residents, preventing them from experiencing a rent increase.
 Based on the preceding analysis and information provided throughout this report, we have no recommendations or suggested modifications for the subject project at this time.